Trump defends foreign worker visas, siding with Musk amid MAGA backlash

 “I have many H-1B visas on my properties.
 I’ve been a believer in H-1B.
 I have used it many times.
 It’s a great program,” he added.

+The Department of Labor posts detailed visa-worker data online going back to 2008.
+During that time, Trump’s businesses requested and received government approval to hire foreign laborers for more than 2,100 positions.
+About 70 of those positions were for high-skilled workers through the H-1B program.
+Most of the requests for H-1B workers were made more than a decade ago by companies such as Trump Model Management and Trump International Hotel and Tower in New York.

+The last time a Trump company appears to have hired an H-1B visa worker was in 2022, when Trump Media & Technology Group Corp was approved to hire a data analyst.

-Trump’s comments mark the first time he’s weighed in on the issue since entrepreneurs Elon Musk and Vivek Ramaswamy, whom Trump has tapped to lead the newly created Department of Government Efficiency, defended the foreign worker visa program, igniting sharp criticism from MAGA loyalists hoping to restrict immigration.
+Trump’s comments to the New York Post on Saturday mark the first time he’s weighed in on the H-1B issue since entrepreneurs Elon Musk and Vivek Ramaswamy, whom Trump has tapped to lead the newly created Department of Government Efficiency, defended the foreign worker visa program, igniting sharp criticism from MAGA loyalists hoping to restrict immigration.

 Over several days this week, Musk has passionately defended H-1B visas in social media posts, arguing for their importance in allowing tech companies — including his own — to grow their businesses.
 In a post Friday, Musk said he will “go to war” to protect access to H-1B visas.